 The main reason most restaurants are not able to manage their finances and suffer losses is that they are not able to keep their restaurant costs in check.
-An inability of keeping the costs in check can result in huge losses and eventual shutdown of the restaurant business.
+An inability of keeping the costs in check can result in huge losses and an eventual shutdown of the restaurant business.
 Restaurant Cost Control is essential as it allows you to identify the area of your expenses and take corrective and preventive measures to keep a healthy ratio between your expenses and finances.

 Highly Effective Restaurant Cost Control Strategies That You Should Be Employing

 FnB and Labor are the two major expenses in a restaurant.
-In this article, we discuss in detail how you can track, manage, and control the food and labor costs efficiently.
+In this article, we discuss in detail how you can track, manage, and control food and labor costs efficiently.

 The first step of restaurant price control is tracking and controlling your inventory.
 It is essential to track the daily Stock-in and Stock-out and the actual consumption throughout the day.
 Monitoring the Variance between the Ideal Stock and actual physical stock will help you identify if too much wastage is happening at your restaurant.
 A Variance between 3-5% is standard; however, anything above that implies that too much wastage or even misappropriations may be occurring at your restaurant.